 Trustee.
 The person or institution entrusted with the duty of managing property placed in the trust.
 A “co-trustee” serves as trustee with another.
 A “contingent trustee” becomes trustee upon the occurrence of a specified future event.
 A "successor trustee” takes the place of a trustee who can no longer perform his or her duty.

 Trust Protector.
-Where a trust is designed to last for multiple generations, or their are concerns about a trustee's abilities, a trust protector may be designated with specified, limited responsibilities.
-Trust protectors frequently are given the power to remove and replace trustees and to modify the administrative terms of irrevocable trusts to adjust for changes in tax laws and trust administration practices.
+Where a trust is designed to last for multiple generations, or there are concerns about a trustee's abilities, a trust protector may be designated with specified, limited responsibilities.
+Trust protectors frequently are given the power to remove and replace trustees and to modify the administrative terms of testamentary and irrevocable trusts to adjust for changes in tax laws and trust administration practices.
+For a more in-depth review of what a Trust Protector is, and does, see here.

 Trustee Distribution Advisor.
 Other appointed individual(s) serving in a quasi-fiduciary role in which the individual would not have all of powers of a Trustee but could make recommendations or provide direction to the